vic-ma/howtodismantle.github.io/_posts/2025-08-16-Influx-and-Chill-Writing-and-Querying-Time-Series-Data-with-Peakboard.md

 | `bucket`  | The bucket to store the data in.
 | `precision` | The precision of the timestamp (`s` means seconds).

-The request body gives InfluxDB the data we want to store.
+The request body contains the data we want to store.
 It uses [InfluxDB's line protocol](https://docs.influxdata.com/influxdb/v1/write_protocols/line_protocol_tutorial/).

-The following is an example request body that follows this protocol:
+The following is an example request body that follows this protocol.
+The measurement is `temperature`, we tag the sensor as `lab`, and we store the field value `26.3`.

 {% highlight text %}
 temperature,sensor=lab value=26.3
 {% endhighlight %}

-The measurement is `temperature`, we tag the sensor as `lab`, and we store the field value `26.3`.

-In our sample Peakboard app the user can enter a value.
+In our Peakboard app, the user can enter the value they want, and we modify the request body accordingly.

 ![image](/assets/2025-08-16/030.png)